 Results from the oil analysis tests showed the oil to be clean and within acceptable limits.
 Hydraulic experts were then consulted but to no avail.
-In a final effort to eliminate the pressure-loss problem before replacing up to 200 valves, Westferry decided to try an electrostatic liquid cleaner (ELC).
-The ELC was connected to the tank as an offline system.
+In a final effort to eliminate the pressure-loss problem before replacing up to 200 valves, Westferry decided to try an electrostatic liquid cleaner.
+The electrostatic liquid cleaner was connected to the tank as an offline system.
 Within one month, the pressure loss had reduced so much that only a two-second delay was required to keep the presses running.
 Within two months, the pressure-drop problem was remedied and the delay was no longer required.

-To understand how the ELC operates, one must first understand oil concentration contaminants, and their effect on system reliability.
+To understand how the electrostatic liquid cleaner operates, one must first understand oil concentration contaminants, and their effect on system reliability.
 There are two basic types of solid contaminants within a hydraulic fluid: Hard particles (wear metals, dust and fibers, etc.) and soft particles (oxidation products, sludge and depleted additives).